-Every now and again however a challenge comes along that calls for a novel approach and demands some innovation.
-Late in 2011 the management team at the INEOS hydrocarbons site in Grangemouth, Scotland, approached Applus+ RTD about a particularly ‘interesting’ inspection project.
+The management team at the INEOS Hydrocarbons Asset in Grangemouth, Scotland, approached Applus RTD about a particularly ‘interesting’ inspection project.

 The Grangemouth refinery dates from 1927 and is the second oldest in the UK.
 It is also one of the largest, with a “nameplate” capacity to process over 200,000 barrels of oil a day.
-Applus+ RTD have provided inspection and NDT services to the refinery for many years but in November 2011 they presented us with a new challenge: the inspection of the interior of large-diameter spherical pressure vessels used for the storage of propylene (see figure 1).
+Applus RTD have provided inspection and NDT services to the refinery for many years but in November 2011 they presented us with a new sort of challenge concerning the inspection of the interior of large diameter spherical pressure vessels used for the storage of propylene (see figure 1).

-Now, by any measure this vessel is huge.
+Now by any measures this vessel is huge.
 It is as almost the same size as the dome of St Paul’s Cathedral in London.
 Scaffolding the interior would take months and involve the use of a vast amount of labour and materials.
-And, as if that wasn’t enough, there is an additional challenge: every man, every pole and every plank has to go in and out through a hatch that is only 600mm in diameter.
+And if that wasn’t enough, there is an additional dimension to add to the challenge in that every man, every pole and every plank has to go and out through a hatch that is only 600mm in diameter.
 You can just spot the tiny hatch at the bottom of figure 1.

-When the last inspection was carried out some ten years previously (prior to INEOS taking ownership of the refinery), it is reported that the vessel was out of action for over a year.
-And this was the real challenge presented to Applus+ RTD: to reduce significantly the time out of service and complete the works to the highest standards while delivering excellence in Health and Safety.
+When the last inspection was carried out some ten years previously (prior to INEOS taking ownership of the refinery) it was reported that the vessel was out of action for over a year.
+And this was the real challenge presented to Applus RTD: to reduce significantly the time out of service and complete the works to the highest standards and deliver excellence in Health and Safety.

-Given the complexities of the task, what could Applus+ RTD do to meet INEOS’ requirements whilst ensuring a full inspection was carried out safely and rigorously?
+Given the complexities of the task, the question was what could Applus RTD do to meet INEOS’ requirements whilst ensuring a full inspection was done safely and rigorously?

-Applus+ RTD in the UK have been pioneers in the use of ropes to access awkward places, but this was different.
+Applus RTD in the UK have been pioneers in the use of rope access for getting to awkward places but this was different.
 Abseiling on ropes works well on vertical surfaces but how could ropes be used to reach the concave surface forming the top half of the sphere?
-After discussions between Applus+ RTD and INEOS it was proposed to use a simple hexagonal frame such as is shown in figure 2.
-(This shows the prototype “hex” constructed in the Applus+ RTD rope-training school in Falkirk; it is roughly 1/3 the required size but still big enough to fill the rope school).
+After discussions between Applus RTD and INEOS it was proposed to use a simple hexagonal frame such as is shown in figure 2.
+(This shows the prototype “hex” constructed in the Applus RTD rope training school in Falkirk, it is roughly 1/3 of actual size required but still big enough to fill the rope school).

 The sphere inspection at the INEOS site using the HEX solution was successful in every way and word has spread of our innovative approach.
-As a direct result another petrochemical company in the same area asked to see what had been done, which INEOS kindly permitted.
-They were very impressed and, to cut a long story short, Applus+ RTD has already undertaken a full inspection on one of their spheres and is working on a second.
-Then a third company expressed interest and Applus+ is now preparing to conduct inspections on two more spheres for that client.
-News is beginning to spread through the refining and petrochemicals community that if you have a spherical vessel to inspect, then Applus+ RTD is the company to do it promptly, economically and above all else safely.
+As a direct result another petrochemical company in the same area asked to see what had been done and with INEOS’ permission this was done.
+They were very impressed and to cut a long story short, Applus RTD have already undertaken a full inspection on one of their spheres and are working on a second.
+Then a third companyexpressed interest and Applus is now preparing to conduct inspections on two more spheres for that client.
+News is beginning to travel through the refining and petrochemicals community that if you have a spherical vessel to inspect then Applus RTD is the company to do it promptly, economically and above all else safely.